DavianMachete/Guess-The-Number/README.md

 <h1 align="center">Guess The Number</h1>

+---
+---

 <h2 align="center">Game Description</h2>

+---

 Welcome to an exciting multiplayer guessing game!
 This is a simple multiplayer game using Unity and Microsoft Orleans.
-2 players in the room need to guess a number, and whoever is closer to the Croupier (server) number gets the points.
+2 players in the room need to guess a number, and whoever is closer to the Dealer (server) number gets the points.

 <h2 align="center">How It Works</h2>

+---

    1. Authorization: New players must be authorized upon connecting to the server.
    2. Queueing: Players start by joining a queue.